 Everybody has used power cables.
 Your laptop, desktop, printer, monitor, and a variety of devices need power cables.
-However, you may not know everything you need about power-supplying cables.
+However, you may not know everything you need about power-supplying lines.

 Stay with us as we reveal the nine unknown details about power cables.